 In 2000, the company sold their auto dealership interests to Ford Motor Company, bringing an end to an 80-year legacy, but opening the door to new opportunities.

 The brothers first turned their focus to their remaining interests.
 This included Hall Energy, a legacy from their father, Brooks Hall, Sr.; Fred Jones Enterprises, a large parts distribution business tracing its roots back to Fred Jones’ first foray into auto parts in 1938; and real estate development, a growing interest for a company that had previously accumulated property only as a means to serve its other businesses.

 The brothers also began eyeing a new initiative – the creation of investment funds.
 Joining their financial resources with outside partners for the first time would give the brothers new outlets for economic diversification like never before.
 The brothers joined forces with the Catalyst Group of Houston to launch their first funds in 2002.

 With the brothers now charting their own course, it became apparent that a new identity was required, one that better communicated who and what the company had now become.
 And so the brothers moved forward into this new era as Hall Capital, a family-owned private investment company.

 Today, Hall Capital is the home of a diversified collection of business interests, with offices in Oklahoma City, Nashville, Chicago, Dallas and Tulsa.

-Hall Capital’s investment focus falls into four key areas:
+Hall Capital’s investment focus falls into three key areas:

 Automotive – The Fred Jones Companies is the automotive affiliate of Hall Capital.
 The Fred Jones Companies is the parent of Fred Jones Enterprises, the automotive parts distribution business founded in 1938.
-The Fred Jones Companies is also a platform for future acquisitions in the automotive industry.
+The Fred Jones Companies is also the home for a portfolio of holdings in the automotive industry.